grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "OK," Percy said to herself, "The only thing that matters right now: how fast are we sinking?"

 Figuring this out required nothing more than reading their fate from the wall of dials and gauges in front of them, with their spindly little black fingers all creeping slowly one way or another depending on what each particular gauge was tasked with monitoring.
 The individual parts the dials had to play all came together in a symphony that marked time towards some unknown end.
 It could be their doom, as Bastian had been saying, but Percy preferred to leave the end result as an unknown.
-She just need to know the _rate_ they were headed towards doom.
+She just needed to know the _rate_ they were headed towards doom.

 Each gauge represented a variable in the equation that controlled whether they lived or died: speed, battery charge, battery drain rate, the status of the trim tanks, course, rudder, ship angle, dive plane angle...
 Every metric mattered, but as in every equation, some variables weighed more than others.
 The two that mattered most to Captain Percy were the depth-of-ship gauge --- which featured in most submarine maneuvers --- and the depth-under-keel, which told them how far below the ocean bottom was.
 It rarely factored into a submarine maneuver, at least in the deep ocean.